Marilyn Musgrave: Religion and public law

 In June 2006, Musgrave sponsored a resolution in Congress to declare 2007 as "National Year of the Bible".
 The resolution text requested that President Bush issue a proclamation calling on all citizens to "rediscover and apply the priceless and timeless message of the Bible" and encourage them to join the U.S. Federal government in celebrating the year with Bible "programs, ceremonies, and activities."
 The resolution died in committee.

 In June 2005, Musgrave cited Coral Ridge Ministries founder D. James Kennedy, a minister, evangelist and Christian social conservative leader, as one of her inspirations to enter politics:

 When I first started listening to D. James Kennedy on Truths That Transform," she said, "I was so encouraged that there was a minister of the Gospel that said what was right and what was wrong, and what our responsibility was as Christians in this great nation.

 Those kind of things just grew in me through the years, and then, here I am [today] voting on moral issues.
 I just want to say to the Christian Statesman staff, Dr. Kennedy is a hero for me.

 In the 2002 Republican primary debate with opponent Jeff Beddingfield in Greeley, Colorado, Musgrave stated that the First Amendment does not offer "freedom from religion."
 In a 2003 interview with Today's Pentecostal Evangel, Musgrave explained how her religious beliefs play a key function in her public position:

 The problems in our culture are just symptoms of spiritual problems in our nation.
 We must return to God and biblical principles for answers.
 There are limitations to what we can do, but I'm so thankful I have a voice and a vote.

-In March 2007, Musgrave joined the Congressional Prayer Caucus, which is chaired by J. Randy Forbes.
+In March 2007, Musgrave joined the Congressional Prayer Caucus, which was chaired by J. Randy Forbes.
 Forbes states the organization's purpose is to "build a spiritual wall around America."

 In May 2007, Musgrave participated in a "Bible Reading Marathon" event on the West Front of the US Capitol.